 The current set of DelDOT/MPO travel demand models is typical of advanced TAZ-based travel models in use in the United States.
-DelDOT staff (with assistance from Whitman, Requardt and Associates, an engineering consulting firm) estimated these models using data from the 1997 - 2005 Delaware Travel Monitoring Survey (DTMS).
+DelDOT staff (with assistance from Whitman, Requardt and Associates, an engineering consulting firm) estimated these models using data from the 1997 - 2011 Delaware Travel Monitoring Survey (DTMS).
 The current TAZ-based models are referred to as "aggregate demand models" because they are applied at an aggregate, zonal level with extensive market segmentation.

-This plan update used the most recent DTMS review process which updated the modeling programs in 2012.
-This update was performed by DelDOT and WRA staff and added an analysis of 2005 - 2011 DTMS travel survey data to the modeling process.
-DTMS data for 2012 and 2013 has not been analyzed at this time and is therefore not yet a part of the DelDOT/MPO travel model process.
+DTMS data for 2012 - 2015 has not been analyzed at this time and is therefore not yet a part of the DelDOT/MPO travel model process.